United Soccer League (1984–85): Background

 When the ASL owners came together the following January in Atlanta for their annual meetings, the Pennsylvania Stoners and Oklahoma City Slickers announced plans to go dormant, and Stoners president William Burfeind also resigned as league president.
-This left only four active teams plus the Rochester Flash, who had planned to re-activate after sitting out in 1983.
-In an effort to keep the league from shrinking to the point of collapse, they were considering allowing as many as four new teams to join the league in the coming season.
-However, a dispute arose when the expansion committee, chaired by Jacksonville Tea Men owner Ingo Krieg, granted a franchise to a group in Fort Lauderdale (which had just just seen the NASL's Strikers move to Minnesota) led by former Striker Ronnie Sharp.
-League by-laws allowed the owners of dormant franchises to retain voting privileges and territorial control, and the owner of the dormant Miami Americans wanted to control a Fort Lauderdale expansion team.
-This led Krieg and Bill Spears, the owner of the Dallas Americans, to conclude that the ASL, which at this point had significantly more dormant owners than active ones, was in a hopeless situation.
+This left only four active franchises plus the Rochester Flash, who planned to re-activate after sitting out in 1983.
+In an effort to keep the league from shrinking to the point of collapse, the owners were considering adding as many as four new franchises in the coming season.
+However, a dispute arose over plans to have one of them based in Fort Lauderdale.
+The city had just seen the NASL's Strikers move to Minnesota and was a choice location with a community of soccer fans already in place.
+Jacksonville Tea Men owner Ingo Krieg chaired the ASL's expansion committee, which voted to award a franchise to a local group led by retired NASL all-star Ronnie Sharp.
+But, the owner of dormant teams in New York and Miami claimed that he should have first dibs on leading the Fort Lauderdale expansion effort instead, citing league by-laws that allowed inactive owners like him to retain territorial control and keep full voting privileges.
+By this point, the ASL had eleven inactive owners, and Krieg and Dallas Americans owner Bob Spears started to feel fed up with the fact that league decisions were being debated and voted on by a group that mostly did not have any skin in the game.
+Despite the fact that they both had been ASL members for only one season, they agreed that they had seen enough.
 They spent the weekend discussing the idea of breaking away to start a new league that would be better organized and more sustainable than the ASL had proven to be.